DarkNormal/Brewski/README.md

 [LikeButton](https://github.com/jd-alexander/LikeButton) by Joel Dean Alexander

 ## Running Brewski
 To access the BreweryDb API, you'll need an API key.
+For security reasons, this API key has been excluded for this repository.
+The steps to build and run the application are:
 Create a `gradle.properties` file in the root directory of Brewski.
 In this file, add the below line, replacing <API_KEY> with your own:
 `breweryDbApiKey = "<API_KEY>"`
+This will be picked up in the app level build.gradle file as API_KEY, which will be accessed in code via `BuildConfig.API_KEY`

 ### BottomNavigationView branch
 There is another branch, BottomNav, which I did not finish off.
 I was in the process of converting the current design to include a BottomNavigationView, Fragments for the content, and a ViewPager for swiping left and right.